JoeFerri/polynomials/README.md

     $ npm run coverage

 ## Documentation
-For the documentation see the notes inside the source code.
+For the documentation see the notes inside the source code or [wiki page](https://github.com/JoeFerri/polynomials/wiki)

 ## Structure of the project
 *under development*